 Current Liabilities.
-Accounts payable and accrued liabilities increased by \$0.2 million from December 31, 2002 to March 31, 2003 primarily due to the fluctuations in the foreign exchange rate.
+Accounts payable and accrued liabilities increased by \$0.3 million from March 31, 2003 to June 30, 2003.

 TPC Contribution Agreement.
 On March 31, 2003 the Company entered into an agreement with the Technology Partnerships Canada ("TPC") initiative of Industry Canada, whereby TPC agreed to fund up to 29.7% of the eligible costs of related to the Company's research and development efforts in fast batteries and electric vehicles, up to a maximum amount of \$6.7 million during the work period beginning in January, 2002 and ending by September, 2007.
 Under the terms of the agreement, an amount up to a maximum of \$31.1 million is to be repaid by royalties charged on new revenue created from products developed commencing in 2007 through to 2013, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
-The Company can claim amounts from January 1, 2002 and onward, and is in the process of determining these amounts.
 Management believes this arrangement to be beneficial to the Company for the following reasons: